Radnaskelar/odin_library/README.md

 # odin_library

 An app for showing usage of objects, object constructors and prototype inheritance.
+Refactored using ES6 Classes.